…and the #SMCmoneytribe member of the week is… TRACI!

 Happy Friday SMC readers!
-SMC reader, Traci from Florida, who if you remember showed us how she updated her shoes without spending a dime, inspired today’s first post (see article).
+SMC reader, Traci from Flor inspired today’s post.
 I was checking out some older posts about how to get the most out of coupons, when she commented yesterday on a few lessons she has learned from watching TLC’s Extreme Couponing this past season.
 I thought they were great tips and I wanted to share them where everyone can benefit.

 5 Killer Lessons Learned from “Extreme Couponing”…